vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

     }
 ```

-See [ePayment API Spec](https://developer.vippsmobilepay.com/api/epayment/#tag/CreatePayments) for more details.
+See the [ePayment API spec](https://developer.vippsmobilepay.com/api/epayment/#tag/CreatePayments) for more details.

 ## Store user in Auth0